blackyoshi21825/Tesseract/README.md

         acc.show()

-14. Implementation Notes
+14. Implementation Notes <br>
-    AST Node Types
+    AST Node Types <br>
-        -The language supports the following AST node types:
+        -The language supports the following AST node types: <br>
-        -Numbers, Strings, Variables
+        -Numbers, Strings, Variables <br>
-        -Binary operations (+, -, *, /, %, comparisons)
+        -Binary operations (+, -, *, /, %, comparisons) <br>
-        -Assignments
+        -Assignments <br>
-        -If/elseif/else statements
+        -If/elseif/else statements <br>
-        -Loops
+        -Loops <br>
-        -Function definitions and calls
+        -Function definitions and calls <br>
-        -Blocks of code
+        -Blocks of code <br>
-        -Import statements
+        -Import statements <br>
-        -Print statements
+        -Print statements <br>
-        -Lists
+        -Lists <br>
-        -Booleans
+        -Booleans <br>
-        -BitWise Operators
+        -BitWise Operators <br>
-        -Pattern Matching
+        -Pattern Matching <br>
-        -Formatting
+        -Formatting <br>
-        -Classes
+        -Classes <br>

-    Memory Management
+    Memory Management <br>
-        -The interpreter handles memory allocation and deallocation for AST nodes -Variables are stored in a symbol table -Functions are stored in a function table
+        -The interpreter handles memory allocation and deallocation for AST nodes <br>
+        -Variables are stored in a symbol table <br>
+        -Functions are stored in a function table <br>

-    Error Handling
+    Error Handling <br>
-        -Syntax errors cause immediate termination with error messages -Runtime errors (like undefined variables) also terminate execution with messages
+        -Syntax errors cause immediate termination with error messages <br>
+        -Runtime errors (like undefined variables) also terminate execution with messages <br>

-    Limitations
+    Limitations <br>
-        -Maximum of 4 function parameters
+        -Maximum of 4 function parameters <br>
-        -Maximum of 1024 variables
+        -Maximum of 1024 variables <br>
-        -No error recovery - first error terminates execution -No dictionaries yet...
+        -No error recovery - first error terminates execution <br>
+        -No dictionaries yet... <br>

 15. Running Tesseract
-    -This language can only be run on a Mac or Linux computer, if you have a Windows, install WSL and run it that way.
+    -This language can only be run on a Mac or Linux computer, if you have a Windows, install WSL and run it that way. <br>
-    -Install GCC and Make tools to run Tesseract.
+    -Install GCC and Make tools to run Tesseract. <br>
-    -On Mac, use "make" and then "make clear" to use test.tesseract -On Linux, if you get a segmentation fault, even though you know that your code is right run this command to debug your code
+    -On Mac, use "make" and then "make clear" to use test.tesseract <br>
+    -On Linux, if you get a segmentation fault, even though you know that your code is right run this command to debug your code <br>
     ```
     gcc -g -o tesser src/*.c -Iinclude -lm
+    ```

-16. Things That Will Be Added
+16. Things That Will Be Added <br>
-    -Dictionaries
+    -Dictionaries <br>
-    -File Handling
+    -File Handling <br>
-    -Data structures
+    -Data structures <br>
-    -Algorithms
+    -Algorithms <br>